ABS CNC Machining

 ABS plastic is one of the most popular materials for CNC machining because it offers an excellent balance of machinability, strength, and cost.
 It cuts cleanly with minimal tool wear, making it ideal for milling, drilling, or producing small, precise details while holding tight tolerances.
 The material delivers good impact strength, dimensional stability, and a smooth surface finish that can be easily painted, polished, or coated.
 For prototypes and small production runs, ABS provides a cost-effective solution with reliable mechanical properties for everyday consumer products.

-Compared to alternatives like PC or ASA, ABS is lighter and easier to machine, though it has lower UV and heat resistance.
+Compared with other engineering plastics such as PC or ASA, ABS is lighter and easier to machine, though it has lower UV and heat resistance.
 ASA is often chosen when long-term outdoor durability and color stability under sunlight are critical, while PC or ABS/PC blends are used when higher impact resistance or heat deflection is needed.
 In many consumer electronics or indoor products, however, ABS remains the go-to material because it combines affordability, ease of processing, and adequate toughness for most everyday applications.

-Tensile Strength, Yield (MPa) Elongation at Break Hardness Impact Strength Heat Deflection Heat Deflection Temperature Melting Point
+Tensile Strength, Yield (MPa) Elongation at Break Hardness Impact Strength Heat Deflection Temperature Melting Point

 To improve the appearance and performance of your CNC machined ABS components, we offer a variety of surface finishing services.
 Whether you need a clean matte surface, enhanced aesthetics, or clear part labeling, our finishing options ensure to meet your ABS machining parts.